Azure/azure-service-operator/docs/howto/quickstart.md

 ### Create Service Principal for Azure Service Operator

-> Note: The access granted for the purposes of this guide may not be appropriate for production deployments
+>The access granted for the purposes of this guide may not be appropriate for production deployments

 ```
 az ad sp create-for-rbac \
     --sdk-auth \
     --scope "/subscriptions/"$SUBSCRIPTION_ID \